21 CFR

 How proper documentation solves your 21 CFR problems

-- Set maintenance schedules so they are never missed
+- Automates maintenance schedules and task reminders so nothing gets missed

 In this video, Cory Mince at Spectrum Solutions talks about how their paper-based system was not “cutting the mustard” for what they needed.
-When they implemented a CMMS (in this case, Limble) it made all the difference for their next audit.
+When they implemented a CMMS it made all the difference for their next audit.

 What is software validation?